p-t-e-r/powershell-profile/README.md

-# 🎨 My PowerShell Profile
+# 🎨 My take on the PowerShell Profile

 A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.